By Luke J. Farley and Dixie T. Wells

 Insurance provisions read like technical legalese and can be an afterthought when negotiating the construction contract.
 But with a basic understanding of the contractual insurance provisions, contractors can be empowered to actively negotiate these key risk-shifting terms.

 Dixie T. Wells is a partner in the Greensboro, North Carolina, office of Ellis & Winters LLP.
 She represents clients in lawsuits involving engineering issues, higher education law, complex commercial transactions, and products liability.
 She is a member of the Construction Law and Litigation Committee of the International Association of Defense Counsel.
 She can be reached at email@example.com.

-Luke J. Farley is a construction attorney in the Raleigh, North Carolina, office of Ellis & Winters LLP.
-The majority of his practice is devoted to contract disputes, state and federal Miller Act claims, mechanics’ liens and OSHA citations.
+Luke J. Farley is a construction attorney and partner in the Raleigh, North Carolina, office of Ellis & Winters LLP.
+The majority of his practice is devoted to contract disputes, state and federal Miller Act claims, mechanics’ liens, and OSHA citations.
 He also assists clients with contract negotiation and project-level advice.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.

 Did you enjoy this article?